kislyuk/rehash/README.rst

 ~~~~~~~~~~~~
 Rehash is useful in any situation when your VM is short-lived or preemptable, and the object you're hashing is huge.
 For
 example, Rehash can be used to hand off the hashing state of large objects between AWS Lambda functions or Google Cloud
-Functions, which have runtime limits of 5 and 9 minutes, respectively (TODO: example).
+Functions, which have runtime limits of 15 and 9 minutes, respectively.

 .. admonition:: Non-openssl hashers